eugeniofm/eugeniofm/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Mechanical Engineering at Purdue University.
+I am a PhD student in Mechanical Engineering at Purdue University.
 I work in Laura Blumenschein's [RAAD Lab](https://lhblumen.wixsite.com/website-1) and am currently funded by a Graduate Research Assistanceship.
 My research focus is soft robotics.
 Currently I am working on developing a self sensing obstacle interaction [vine robot](https://www.vinerobots.org/) and foldable pneaumatic actuators (FoldPAMs).
 I am particularly interested in using soft robotics to enhance our current understanding in human rehabilitation and exoskeletons.
 {style="text-align: justify;"}